wsphd/csun-rsp/strategic-alignment.md

   * The CSU Promise - Every CSU student will graduate with the opportunity for a first career job and/or a clear path to further study.

-  * Framework Commitments

   * Affordability - Every student in California will be able to afford the total cost of a CSU degree.

   * Personalized Journeys to Success -
     * Every student will have a digitally-enhanced, personalized, and streamlined experience to support timely degree completion.
     * Every student will have clear curricular and co-curricular pathways to their academic career goals.

   * Adaptive and Responsive Teaching and Learning - Every student will experience an inclusive, accessible, and intentional teaching and learning environment.

   * Experiential Learning - Every student will build real-world skills and build professional networks through internships and experiential learning.

 # Campus-level [CSUN Strategic Plan](https://library.csun.edu/about/strategic-plan)